Why ipv4 versus ipv6?

 DNSSEC

 The authors assertion about every change taking decades is incorrect : DNSSEC adoption has started later than ipv6 (in 2010), and is actually growing steadily without the ipv6 drama.
 The reason for this is that DNSSEC allows for a phased rollout, without breaking backwards compatibility.
-Resolvers that adopt DNSSEC are more secure, but resolvers who don’t use it stil function.
+Resolvers that adopt DNSSEC are more secure, but resolvers who don’t use it still function.

 See: https://blog.apnic.net/2023/09/18/measuring-the-use-of-dnssec/

-And this despite the fact that ipv6 has a big economic driver, which is that ipv4 addresses have run out since 2019! https://www.ripe.net/manage-ips-and-asns/ipv4/ipv4-pool/
+And this despite the fact that ipv6 has a big economic driver, which is that ipv4 addresses have run out since 2019. https://www.ripe.net/manage-ips-and-asns/ipv4/ipv4-pool/

 DNSSEC does not have this drive, but is actually getting adoption, without requiring a economic incentive.